danielepiccone/ng-pageslide/readme.md

 // Configuration
-ps-side (optional) = Where the panel should appear (right,left,top,bottom), if empty defaults to "right"
+ps-side (optional) = Where the panel should appear (right,left,top,bottom), if empty defaults to "right" ps-container (optional) = custom CSS ID selector to which the slider div appends (e.g: <div id='myDiv'/> -> ps-container="myDiv") ps-body-class (optional) = if true adds a class on the container body reflecting the state of the pageslide

 // Interaction
 ps-open (optional) = Boolean true/false used to open and close the panel (optional)